Non-inertial frames that can mimic gravitational fields

-For present purpose, it will be enough to work with the scalar form of this equation that governs time evolution of the magnitude of $Z^b$.
-For this purpose, we write $Z^b=Z n^b$, with $u^a n_a=0$ and follow the procedure sketched in Appendix A of \cite{dk-bgv} to obtain: \\ \\ \begin{widetext}
+In fact, it will be enough to work with the scalar form of this equation that governs time evolution of the magnitude of $Z^b$.
+For this purpose, we write $Z^b=Z n^b$, where $n^b$ is a spacelike vector field of unit norm ($n^a n_a=1$) orthogonal to $u^a$, so that $u^a n_a=0$, and $Z$ is the magnitude of $Z^b$: $Z^b Z_b=Z^2$.
+Following the procedure sketched in Appendix A of \cite{dk-bgv}, we then obtain: \\ \\ \begin{widetext}